kubernetes/kops/docs/cli/kops_create_cluster.md

       --node-image string                Machine image for worker nodes.
 Takes precedence over --image --node-security-groups strings     Additional precreated security groups to add to worker nodes.
-      --node-size string                 Machine type for worker nodes --node-tenancy string              The tenancy of the node group on AWS.
-Can be either default or dedicated.
-      --node-volume-size int32           Instance volume size (in GB) for worker nodes --os-dns-servers string            comma separated list of DNS Servers which is used in network --os-ext-net string                The name of the external network to use with the openstack router --os-ext-subnet string             The name of the external floating subnet to use with the openstack router --os-kubelet-ignore-az             If true kubernetes may attach volumes across availability zones --os-lb-floating-subnet string     The name of the external subnet to use with the kubernetes api --os-network string                The ID of the existing OpenStack network to use --os-octavia                       If true octavia loadbalancer api will be used --out string                       Path to write any local output -o, --output string                    Output format.
-One of json|yaml.
+      --node-size string                 Machine type for worker nodes --node-tenancy string              Tenancy of the node group (AWS only): default or dedicated --node-volume-size int32           Instance volume size (in GB) for worker nodes --os-dns-servers string            comma separated list of DNS Servers which is used in network --os-ext-net string                External network to use with the openstack router --os-ext-subnet string             External floating subnet to use with the openstack router --os-kubelet-ignore-az             Attach volumes across availability zones
+      --os-lb-floating-subnet string     External subnet to use with the kubernetes api --os-network string                ID of the existing OpenStack network to use --os-octavia                       Use octavia loadbalancer API
+      --out string                       Path to write any local output -o, --output string                    Output format.
+One of json or yaml.
 Used with the --dry-run flag.
       --project string                   Project to use (must be set on GCE) --ssh-access strings               Restrict SSH access to this CIDR.
 If not set, uses the value of the admin-access flag.
       --ssh-public-key string            SSH public key to use (defaults to ~/.ssh/id_rsa.pub on AWS) --subnets strings                  Shared subnets to use
       --target string                    Valid targets: direct, terraform, cloudformation.
 Set this flag to terraform if you want kOps to generate terraform (default "direct")
-  -t, --topology string                  Network topology for the cluster: public or private. (default "public")
+  -t, --topology string                  Network topology for the cluster: public or private (default "public")
       --utility-subnets strings          Shared utility subnets to use --vpc string                       Shared VPC to use -y, --yes                              Specify --yes to immediately create the cluster